 Freaks and Geeks to That '70s Show.
 Two defining Nostalgia Shows of the early 2000s set in small towns in the American Northern Midwest, and nearly set in the same time period (one at the beginning of the 1980s, one at the end of the 1970s).
 Despite being period pieces, they were notable for avoiding most obvious markers of their historical settings, with both shows revolving around the humdrum lives of ordinary teenagers who rarely (if ever) took notice of major world events.
 But Freaks and Geeks was a sober and downbeat dramedy that was known for its complex and nuanced portrayal of its characters, while That '70s Show was a raucous and irreverent comedy that gleefully indulged in cartoonish stock character archetypes.
 Freaks and Geeks largely focused on the social tensions between the bookish and nerdy "geeks" and the cool and rebellious "freaks" (who never associated with each other), while That '70s Show revolved around a mismatched group of True Companions who were shown to be extremely close with each other in spite of their differences.

 Last Man Standing has been cited as both this and a Spiritual Successor to All in the Family.
 Both shows are sitcoms about conservative patriarchs who find themselves confounded by changing social mores, and often butt heads with their politically left-leaning wives and kids.
 The difference comes in who the audience is supposed to side with.
 Archie Bunker from All in the Family was (Misaimed Fandom aside) an Unsympathetic Comedy Protagonist, a boorish reactionary who shut out views he disagreed with, often by Blowing a Raspberry to the people voicing them in order to make them shut up.
 While his wife Edith, daughter Gloria, and son-in-law Mike (the last one being Archie's main comedic and political foil) weren't perfect themselves, the show generally sided with their worldview, and even Archie himself softened his arch-conservative viewpoints in later seasons.
-Last Man Standing, meanwhile, is more likely to take the side of its protagonist Mike Baxter, portraying him as genuinely tied down and constrained by the increasingly politically correct world around him, with his liberal daughter Kristin and son-in-law Ryan, while well-meaning and sometimes having good points, portrayed as ignorant and hypocritical in their views more often than not.
+Last Man Standing, meanwhile, is more likely to take the side of its protagonist Mike Baxter, portraying him as genuinely tied down and constrained by the increasingly politically correct world around him (with his worldview being shaped by decades of traveling the world and experiencing different cultures), with his liberal daughter Kristin and son-in-law Ryan, while well-meaning and sometimes having good points, portrayed as ignorant due to their sheltered upbringings and hypocritical in their views more often than not.
 Also, while the Bunkers on All in the Family were working-class New Yorkers, with Archie employed as a foreman, the Baxters on Last Man Standing are an outdoorsy, upper-middle-class family from suburban Colorado, with Mike employed as a marketing executive and his wife Vanessa a geologist.

 Before Last Man Standing, All in the Family received another antithesis in Family Ties.
 Both shows are sitcoms about The Generation Gap and political divide between parents and their children, but the politics were flipped: All in the Family was about the tension between the old conservative Archie and his activist liberal son-in-law Mike, reflecting the discomfort that older generations had with the left-wing student movements of The '60s, while Family Ties was about such between the liberal ex-hippies Steven and Elyse Keaton and their Reagan-loving yuppie son Alex and Valley Girl daughter Mallory (the former explicitly a Republican, the latter apolitical but having inherited little of her mother's feminism), reflecting the more conservative ethos of youth culture in The '80s.